 Traditional granite cottage and byre connected with modern, blackened timber and glass extension with a child walking.

-Many clients ask whether it's better to renovate their home or build a new one.
-There's no universal right answer.
-It depends on major considerations, including how happy you are in your home, how you feel about your current location, your financial goals and future plans.
-The most important thing is to carefully consider what each option offers, so let's start by looking at the top reasons to renovate.
+Many clients ask us whether it's better to renovate or start fresh with a new build.
+Unfortunately, there's no simple answer.
+It all comes down to personal preference—how satisfied you are in your current home, its location, your financial goals and future plans.
+The key is to weigh the pros and cons of each option.
+So, let’s start by exploring the top reasons to consider renovating.

 Reasons to Renovate